cocome-community-case-study/cocome-cloud-jee-and-webshop-docker-compose/README.md

 - last command in script is executed in --verbose mode -> Docker stops if no application is running foreground.
 As glassfish runs in background, the container would stop if the script is executed completely.
 So we decided to choose this workaround: the last domain is restarted in verbose mode, so glassfish enters the console and pretends to run foreground.
 Sadly there's one bad side effect: No command can be executed beyond this point.
 Maybe there's another solution which we did not find so far.

+###Netcat  workaround
--netcat -l command at the end: this inconspicious line solves on of the biggest problem that accompanies CoCoME and docker, or docker in general.
+- netcat -l command at the end: this inconspicious line solves on of the biggest problem that accompanies CoCoME and docker, or docker in general.
 Docker provides some commands concerning the start order of the containers e.g.: one container does not start until the other is up and running.
 But, a running container does not imply a working container.
 For example: As soon as the CoCoME container is up, the start script gets executed.
 According to docker, the container is up and running now but inside, the script has still a bunch of work to do (starting, deploying, restarting...).
 There is no possibillity given by docker to change a running container in a "ready state".
 Therefore we had to find a workaround that solves this problem.
 We choosed to use a tool called netcat, which is a powerful tool for TCP requests.
 Right before the web-domain restarts we open a random port (we choosed 8424) and put netcat in listening mode.
 The script now gets stuck in this line until a tcp query will reach port 8424.
 This query is coming from the webshop thats not going to start until it gets a response from this port.
 In other words: the webshop queries this port every 5 seconds and doesn't get an answer until the CoCoME-script reaches the line where netcat gets started.
 By this time the backend is running and the container ready for any incoming connection.
+####Problem:
+- There is an open window of 5 seconds which can cause serious trouble.
+- First: We open a random port.
+BUT: Due to docker, it is only possible to access the CoCoME container (and as a consequence this port) from inside the Webshop Container (docker link!)
+- Second: The CoCoME container closes this port as soon as a query is coming in.
+If this query is not coming from the Webshop Container, it gets stuck in a endless loop waiting for this port to open.
+---> So far, we did not find a better solutiion.
+Maybe, docker will introduce a command to set container in a ready mode, which can be called up by another container.

-### restartCocome.sh
+## restartCocome.sh
--this script gets executed only if the glassfish setup (password, enabling secure-admin etc) was executed before.
+- this script gets executed only if the glassfish setup (password, enabling secure-admin etc) was executed before.
 In other words, this script is used when we restart a stopped container.

-### startdomainWebshop.sh
+## startdomainWebshop.sh
 The main task of this script is to start the Webshop, wait for the CoCoME container to be ready and restart the servers.
 - Glassfish adjustements are similar to the CoCoME script.
 - the important part is the while loop at the end: After the glassfish adaption and webshop deploying is finished, the container needs to wait for CoCoME to be ready.
 As mentioned in the previous paragraphe, the webshop queries port 8424 of the CoCoME container with the netcat tool.
 As soon as is gets a connection, CoCoME is ready and the webshop gets restarted.
 This restart causes a new registration attempt of the webshop, which , by now, sould be successful.